-We do not find out much about the characters, considering how short it is, but it is pretty obvious that, while Wallaby is pretty much of a regular, somewhat calm boy introduced as being popular among the girls while alive, Kokoro is one of those typical comedy dumbasses Azuma-sensei tends to throw in in his other works - however she is often amusing, and gradually changes to better.
+obvious that while Wallaby is pretty much of a regular boy introduced as being popular among the girls while alive, Kokoro is one of those typical comedy dumbasses Azuma-sensei tends to throw in in his other works, which I guess makes a magical comedy due of sorts.

 The overall point of the story is pretty much the only thing you're here for, so there's truly not that much in terms of a quality ride aside from cuteness and comedy skits.

 Sweet story of a friendship formed under odd circumstances, and finding happiness.

 Sprinkles with W H O L E S O M E N E S S .